-Sometimes, the most innovative lessons in marketing come from unlikely places.
+Sometimes, the most innovative lessons in marketing for PR messages come from unlikely places.
 They can even be taught in a high school classroom, where students are taught that listening is an important part of learning.

 A high school teacher began our afternoon class by telling a story about a cave in Mexico.
 In that cave was a pool of water.
 Fish lived in that pool.
 These fish were unique, he said.
 He then proceeded to explain how the fish had lived in the darkness of the cave for countless generations and that scientists believed that these fish had adapted over time.
 Because they no longer used their eyes, their descendants ultimately did not have any eyes at all.

 “Organisms tend to adapt over time,” he emphasized.
 “Over time, the things they use tend to get bigger.
 The things they don’t use tend to get smaller.
 Or they disappear altogether.”

 He paused and looked out at the class.